What can we do at the museum?

 We welcome teachers to make a free pre-visit to familiarise themselves with the museum and gather any information for risk assessments and additional needs.
 We offer simple downloadable risk assessments to help with this.

-The facilitated sessions offer a trip to the Lifeboat Station on the seafront.
+Two of the facilitated sessions offer a trip to the Lifeboat Station on the seafront.
 This is subject to the lifeboat crew being available and not out on a ‘shout’.
 The museum will offer alternatives if this is the case.

 What facilities do you offer at the museum?